runekaagaard/jason/README.rst

 Lightweight helpers for views returning json data in Django.

-There are currently no tests.
+API still in flux.
 Not recommended for production.